 - Vehicles have the ability to establish connectivity to required backend services.
-For example, this could be done through cellular, Wi-Fi, or hardwired mechanisms. - ECUs are either directly connected to the communication channel, or are indirectly connected via some sort of network gateway. - ECUs are programmable and provide sufficient performance to be updated. - ECUs must be able to perform a public key cryptography operation as well as some supporting operations. - There are state-of-the-art secure servers in place, such as the Director and Image repository servers.
+For example, this could be done through cellular, Wi-Fi, or hard-wired mechanisms. - ECUs are either directly connected to the communication channel, or are indirectly connected via some sort of network gateway. - ECUs are programmable and provide sufficient performance to be updated. - ECUs must be able to perform public key cryptography operations and calculate hashes of images and metadata files. - There are state-of-the-art secure servers in place, such as the Director and Image repository servers.